Alcohol Addiction Treatment in Ohio

 - There were 333 people killed in Ohio in 2017 as a result of somebody driving with a BAC over .08, making up 28 percent of the motor vehicle fatalities in the state.5

 - Each month, roughly 2,425 episodes of binge drinking occur in Ohio.6

 - Each year, about 546 cases of Alcohol Use Disorder take place in Ohio.6

 - Each year about 687 people in Ohio need treatment for alcohol abuse but do not receive it.6

 Finding Alcohol Rehab in a Different State

-If you or a loved one would like to attend alcohol treatment outside of Ohio, there are many different options in states throughout the country.
+If you or a loved one would like to attend alcohol treatment outside of Ohio, there are many different options for rehab near you in states throughout the country.